Kudbettin/uva-rideon/README.md

 - posting/drive/drives/drive posting (kinda my fault)
 - rider/passenger   (drop passenger for character)

+Add logic so that only the driver can edit the drive check link modification for users
 Meme PR
 - That feeling when someone already implemented user edits